-“Boys of about 8 are very ripe for magic,” Anderson said, as he shared that he was eight when his fascination began.
+“Boys of about 8 are very ripe for magic,” Gene said, as he shared that he was eight when his fascination began.
 “Girls less so.
 I don’t know why.
 Most boys outgrow it.
 Luckily for me, I never did.”

 Broader audiences will be glad he stuck with magic and will be entertained when Anderson appears as one of twelve acts on the bill for The Vaudeville Show on Nov.
 10 at the State Theatre in Bay City.
-Anderson is also producer, director and master of ceremonies for the show.
+Gene is also producer, director and master of ceremonies for the show.
 And with his typical impish humor, he added: “And I sweep up after!”

-Being master of ceremonies comes naturally for Anderson, as he has played that role at almost every major magic convention in America.
+Being master of ceremonies comes naturally for Gene, as he has played that role at almost every major magic convention in America.
 In the past year, he attended eight magic conventions and performed at four of them.
 He’s written a book for magicians called “Newspaper Magic” which is in its twelfth printing, and he’s currently writing what he calls his “legacy” book.
 He has performed magic in 21 countries and on six continents.
 He calls himself a part-time professional magician.
 He’s also a motivational speaker and a retiree from a 32-year research and development career at The Dow Chemical Co.

 “When I graduated from Dow, I had my own graduation party at Valley Plaza.
-The guest list ranged from the janitor in my building to the CEO of Dow, and both were there,” Anderson said.
+The guest list ranged from the janitor in my building to the CEO of Dow, and both were there,” Gene said.
 “My good friend and fellow magician Stephen Bargatze flew in from Nashville and together with ‘Bay City Bob’ Bloenk we did a benefit show for the State Theatre.
 Now the theater has been beautifully restored.
 It’s even more glorious than it was in its heyday.
 After the restoration, we did our first vaudeville show there.
 This is now our fourth vaudeville show.
 It’s family friendly and squeaky clean.
 It’s not a kids’ show, it’s an everybody’s show.
 It’s a true variety show, a modern-day vaudeville show.”

 It’s very appropriate to host a vaudeville show at The State Theatre, because it was built in Bay City in 1908 during the lumbering era as a vaudeville and burlesque house.
 It changed names several times, being known as the Bijou, the Bay and the Orpheum.
 In 1930, it was renovated to resemble a Mayan pyramid by C. Howard Crane, an architect who also designed the Fox Theatres in Detroit, Atlanta and St. Louis.